RowSquared/survey.tm/README.md

 ## Utility Functions

-In addition to the basic workflow functions, there are/will be a number of additional wrappers that help in translation as well as validating the translation.
+In addition to the basic workflow functions, there are a number of additional wrappers that help in translation as well as validating the translation.

 ### Identifying Software-Related Mismatches in Translations